brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 {% include figure.html path="blog/bitcoin/bitcoin-distributed-ledgers.png" alt="Yap village with distributed bookkeepers" %}

-For example, if Alice wanted to to pay Bob 10 lbs of Rai, Alice would go to the center of town and announce the new transaction to all the other families.
+For example, if Alice wanted to pay Bob 10 lbs of Rai, Alice would go to the center of town and announce the new transaction to all the other families.
 Each family would then check their own ledger, make sure Alice really had 10 lbs of Rai, and if she did, add the new transaction to their ledger.
 Since